SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

 Sieges between civilizations usually revolve around first getting to the access of a Vaal, and breaking through it's gates if it has any, or digging new entrances.
 In really difficult times, Civilizations in the Vaal may collapse the roof on the entrances, though this is considered a very desperate thing, and has only happened a few times in history.

-## Definitions:
+## Definitions

+- Deep Tiefling - A Tiefling with Primordial parentage, they function similarly to standard Infernal Tieflings, but are more mysterious and rare, they are almost all Warlocks.
+They tend to have very strange and unusual mutations.

-Galadin - The gigantic skies, or holes in the top of lighted Vaal, they can be a variety of sizes from holes a hundred feet across to hundreds of thousands.
+- Galadin - The gigantic skies, or holes in the top of lighted Vaal, they can be a variety of sizes from holes a hundred feet across to hundreds of thousands.
 They allow light into the lighted Vaal, and is notably where most of the population of Siraga lives.
 They are used as guiding lights and do darken at "Night" Though only to a much calmer more twilit light.
 Only Dark Vaal will ever see true darkness.
 They radiate a magic light that reaches far farther normal light, and shadows under and around Galadin are blurry and faint.
 Their brightness can vary from one Vaal to another, getting as bright as Sunlight.

-Galadin Sickness (The Gally) - The Sickness that any creature not native to the Galadin goes through as they return to the Vaal.
+- Galadin Sickness (The Gally, Godsickness, et others) - The Sickness that any creature not native to the Galadin goes through as they return to the Vaal.
 The effects differ per Galadin, but generally cause sickness, to insanity, to death.
 It is generally assumed that its effect on the magic in all beings veins destroys them, though this also seems to affect non-sentient, and non-organic creatures and constructions to some lesser or dramatic degrees.

-Grevlin - Pale blind creatures much like goblins, with the exception that they can climb cave walls startlingly fast.
+- Grevlin - Pale blind creatures much like goblins, with the exception that they can climb cave walls startlingly fast.

-Helfling - A half-elf half-halfling hybrid, they tend to make capable and quick warriors, and favor fast ambush fighting to long drawn out engagements.
+- Helfling - A half-elf half-halfling hybrid, they tend to make capable and quick warriors, and favor fast ambush fighting to long drawn out engagements.

-Primordial Languages - Languages included here are considered primordial
+- Primordial Languages - Languages included here are considered primordial
   - Abyssal
   - Celestial
   - Deep Speech
   - Infernal
   - Primordial
   - Sylvan

-Siraga - The planet on which the Vaal reside, it is inhabited as far as we know only in the Vaal beneath it's surface.
+- Siraga - The planet on which the Vaal reside, it is inhabited as far as we know only in the Vaal beneath it's surface.
 It's surface while being defined as existing is a mystery and is left such intentionally.

-Vaal - The Large Caverns that exist on Siraga and stretch across it's surface.
+- Vaal - The Large Caverns that exist on Siraga and stretch across it's surface.
 Some of which are exceptionally large, and some of which are lit by the Galadin, and others which are not.
 These are where civilization meeks out a more or less prosperous existance depending on which race, and which time period is being talked about.